Glowing Harvest Moon To Light Up Sky On Friday The 13th

 What’s a harvest moon?

-A harvest moon is a full moon that usually occurs around the autumnal equinox (September 23, the first day of fall!) but sometimes laze into October in the Western Hemisphere.
+A harvest moon is a full moon that usually occurs around the autumnal equinox but sometimes laze into October in the Western Hemisphere.

+Fall officially begins on Sept.
+23 at 3:40 a.m.
+Our next full moon will be this Friday night — Friday the 13th!

 A harvest moon rises about 25 minutes after the sun sets in most of the northern US, NASA said, 25 minutes earlier than a typical moon.
 This brings extra light in the evenings.